-Stand Ye In Holy Places ~~ WITNESS the Restoration, Doctrine & Covenants, and Church History come alive as you hear the stories and read the revelations at the actual sites where they took place!
+~~ WITNESS the Restoration, Doctrine & Covenants, and Church History come alive as you hear the stories and read the revelations at the actual sites where they took place!

-|Day 6: Our day starts at Arlington National Cemetery where we will witness the changing of the guard at the Tomb of the Unknown Soldier.
-We will then continue on to Hiram, Ohio and visit the John Johnson Farm.
+June 8: Today we will visit the Johnson Farm in Hiram, Ohio.
 It was here that Doctrine and Covenants Section 76 was received.
 Joseph and Sidney saw the Celestial Kingdom, the Father and the Savior, and many other things in the upper room of this home.
 This is a very sacred place.

-|Day 7: The day will start by holding a devotional on the Kirtland Temple grounds before touring the interior of the Kirtland Temple.
+June 9: Our morning begins by attending Sacrament Meeting with a local ward in Ohio.
+The rest of the day will be spent in sacred Kirtland, Ohio.
+Our first stop in Kirtland will be a tour of the interior of the Kirtland Temple.
 It was here that the Savior appeared to Joseph and Oliver.
 Moses, Elias, and Elijah also appeared and restored Keys of the Priesthood.
-We will visit the LDS Visitors’ Center, the Newell K. Whitney home (where Joseph and Emma lived) and the Newell K. Whitney store (which included the School of the Prophets and where many revelations, including the Word of Wisdom, were received).
-We will also visit the John Johnson Inn (where the Church periodical The Evening and Morning Star was published), the reconstructed Kirtland Schoolhouse, and the Kirtland Ashery along with a reconstructed water-powered sawmill.
+We will visit the Visitors’ Center, the Newel K. Whitney home (where Joseph and Emma lived) and the Newel K. Whitney store (which included the School of the Prophets and where many revelations, including the Word of Wisdom, were received).
+We will also visit the reconstructed Kirtland Schoolhouse, and the Kirtland Ashery, along with a reconstructed water-powered sawmill.
 We will visit the Morley Farm where General Conference was held, the Father and the Son appeared, where missionaries were first sent from, and where the first High Priests of this dispensation were ordained.
-We will also see the exterior of homes belonging to Joseph Smith, Hyrum Smith, and Sidney Rigdon.
 We will have a catered lunch at the Chaplin Forest Stone Quarry where much of the stone for the Kirtland Temple was obtained.

 Prices are per person, and are based on hotel room occupancy:

-Quad Occupancy: $1,199
+Quad Occupancy: $2,199

-Triple Occupancy: $1,299
+Triple Occupancy: $2,299

-Double Occupancy: $1,549
+Double Occupancy: $2,499